 • It works as a good marker for understanding the heart-related problems older adults are more prone to.

-• Moreover, this exam aids in diagnosing and monitoring chronic conditions such as anaemia, infections, and blood disorders.
+• Moreover, this exam aids in Fully diagnosing and monitoring chronic conditions such as anaemia, infections, and blood disorders.
 It also helps to find other more common diseases in aged people.
 Early detection allows for prompt medical intervention and appropriate treatment, improving health outcomes.

 • Furthermore, it can provide valuable insights into organ function, as abnormalities in blood cell counts may indicate underlying liver, kidney, or bone marrow issues.
 Identifying these concerns early can guide further investigations and targeted interventions.